EntrepreneursWithPureIntentions/future/README.md

 So, this will become a *movie*.
 And it's going to be great, OK?

-__First__ we're going to write this in germa.
+__First__ we're going to write this in german.
 If it becomes great (what it's going to), we'll translate it.

-If you come here by mistake and think I'm crazy, stay away.
+If you came here by mistake and/or think I'm crazy, click the back button or go elsewhere.
 ---------------------------------